How to pack the perfect suitcase

 - A layer of rolled clothes: On top of your layer of shoes, you will want to lay down your bulkier items.
 Roll up items like jeans, towels and jumpers and you’ll save a lot more space.

 - Lastly, don’t stress!
 If pre-travel panic hits you, refer to the golden rule of packing experts: don’t pack frantically.
 There’s no use in stuffing everything at hand into your luggage, as you’ll most likely overpack.
-Remember that packing light for carry-on only luggage has other benefits, too, as airlines mishandle a lot of luggage!

 If you need to pack a suit for your trip and ensure it doesn’t come out crinkled beyond recognition, you might want to follow the steps below: